b4mboo/git-review/README.md

     > create a new local branch to base a new request upon

     $ git review create
-    > create a new request
+    > create a new request by creating all necessary local and remote branches

 Installation